dm248/dm248.github.io/posts/20200606_GitHub_Pages.md

 (The flag is required due to WSL polling [limitations](https://github.com/microsoft/WSL/issues/216) and, of course, you also need to say OK when Windows asks whether the server can bind to the port.)

+*EDIT 2020/07/09:* a recent Windows update borked my Win 10, so I had to redo everything in Linux.
+For future reference, here are the steps that worked:

+* install rvm - download the [installer script](https://get.rvm.io) and run it via

+    `bash ./nvm_installer.sh stable --ruby --autolibs=0`

+    The last option ensures that it does not ask for sudo access.
+If it ends up compiling ruby for you, then you need to have the requisite packages installed, of course.

+* activate rvm:`source ~/.rvm/scripts/rvm`
+* switch to rvm's current ruby:`rvm use current`
+* check that it is the correct version:`ruby -v`
+* install bundler:`gem install bundler`
+* install jekyll:`gem install jekyll`   (might be obviated by the github-pages gem installation later but who has time to test that...)
+* running jekyll fails if you do not have a file named Gemfile in the top level directory of your site.
+I forgot to add this file to the git repo when I first got Jekyll working, so I had to recreate it with contents

+    `gem 'github-pages', group: :jekyll_plugin`

+* install github-pages:`gem install github-pages`
+* run jekyll:`bundle exec jekyll serve` (being on real Linux, the`--no-watch`option is no longer necessary)

 ---

 [back](/)